Any links to Amazon are affiliate links.

 As your child plays with other children, step back and observe his strengths and weaknesses socially.
 Observe sharing ability, bossiness, cooperation, and obedience.
 Think through your reaction to conflict with your child, also.
 There are times it is wise to allow the children to work through conflict themselves (so long as things are civil).
 There are other times you will want to immediately step in.
 For example, if they are in disagreement about what game to play, you might hold back and allow them to work it out.
 Conflict resolution is a skill to learn.
 If you see your child throwing sand, however, that is a moment to step in immediately and stop your child.

-Remember your preschooler and play (Play and Your Preschooler).
+Remember your preschooler and play (Why Your Preschooler’s Job is Play).
 Observe your child during play to help evaluate strengths and weaknesses.
 We all have strengths and we all have weaknesses, it is a fact.
 Weaknesses do not make your child a “problem child” or anything else negative.
 Recognize what the weaknesses are and lovingly help your child turn them into strengths.

 - Learning Activities (Preschoolwise)